 Basic Bloodstain Pattern Analysis

 Introductory workshop provides the foundation for study in bloodstain pattern analysis.
 Participants will learn the basics of bloodstain pattern analysis and gain an understanding of how valuable this forensic discipline can be to investigations involving bloodshed.
 Hands on experiments and practical exercises (over 70% of the program) will be conducted throughout the week and will be supplemented with lecture in order to sufficiently convey the material.
 Class size is limited to ensure one on one contact with the instructor.
-Instructor: LeeAnn Singley, MS. Fee: $695 (meals and lodging are extra).
+Instructor: LeeAnn Singley, MS (PDF).
+Fee: $695 (meals and lodging are extra).
 This course has been approved for eight (8) hours of continuing education by the Pennsylvania Coroners' Education Board under the provisions of Act 22 of 1988.
 Get notified when the next session of this program is being offered.

 Advanced Bloodstain Pattern Analysis

 Designed for practitioners who have successfully completed basic instruction in Bloodstain Pattern Analysis and have a desire to build on that fundamental knowledge while working toward expertise in the discipline.
 This workshop will begin with a brief review of the basic concepts and will continue with the student applying those concepts in mock crime scene settings.
 The crime scenes with the associated clothing and physical evidence will be completely analyzed through documentation and stain selection, report writing and verbal presentation and defense of findings.
 In doing so, the entire BPA methodology will be practiced and employed, including the consideration of autopsy findings and forensic biology reports.
 Case specific limitations, quality assurance and context bias will be addressed throughout the workshop.
 This course is almost entirely hands on with more than 85% of the workshop spent in non-lectured activities.
 Instructors: LeeAnn Singley, MS (PDF) , Toby Wolson, MS, F-ABC (PDF).
 Fee: $995 (meals and lodging are extra).
 This course has been approved for eight (8) hours of continuing education by the Pennsylvania Coroners' Education Board under the provisions of Act 22 of 1988.
 The next session of this program is being offered November 17-21, 2014.